Is a nonviolent world possible?

 Because violence is already happening, the argument continues, there is no real choice about whether or not to enter violence through one’s action: We are already in the field of violence. […] Violence is happening against us, so we are justified in taking violent actions against those who (a) started the violence and (b) directed it against us.
 5

-However, even if we are already in a force field of violence: How should the circulation of violence be put to an end, if not, right now, we are precisely the ones who make the conscious decision not to contribute to its circulation.
+But even if we are already in a force field of violence: How is the cycle of violence supposed to end, if not right now, we are the ones making the conscious decision not to contribute.

 The cosmopolitan attitude of Ahimsa